pratikwrites/databaseXII/setting.md

 ## 1. Creating a Gmail account
     1. Open gmail in your browser or go to "accounts.google.com".
     2. Click on "Create account".
     3. You will be provided with account types.
-Click on "For my person use" or "For my child" or "For work or my business".
+Click on "For my personal use" or "For my child" or "For work or my business".
     4. Enter your details: First Name, Last Name, Date of Birth, Gender, Desired mail id and set a strong password.
     5. Create verification methods and also verify your phone number.
     6. Click on "Agree to terms and conditions"